tearflake/symbolverse/README.md

 ## example program code

-To get a glimpse on how a *Symbolverse* program looks like, we bring a simple example:
+To get a glimpse on how a *Symbolverse* program code looks like, we bring a simple example:

 ```
 (